 To prepare the child for further education and lifelong learning.

 The curriculum recognizes the importance of developing the full potential of the child.
-It seeks to develop an ethical sense that will enable him/her to acquire values on which to base choices and form attitudes; it endeavors to equip students with the knowledge and skills that will serve them in their adult lives; it is also develop their capacity for creative expression and response and finally promotes emotional and physical development.
+It seeks to develop an ethical sense that will enable him/her to acquire values on which to base choices and form attitudes; it endeavors to equip students with the knowledge and skills that will serve them in their adult lives; it also develops their capacity for creative expression and response and finally promotes emotional and physical development.
 The curriculum articulates, not only by the content to be learned and the outcomes to be achieved, but a wide range of approaches to learning.
 Most importantly, it aims to enhance the enjoyment of learning and the motivation to learn.